Cornell University pumpkin prank: Cornell University

 In December 2019, a Santa hat was placed on the spire.
-The Cornell Daily Sun speculated the hat was put there by drone, though no one claimed responsibility and this was never proven.On October 20, 2023, 26 years after the first pumpkin, a second pumpkin was noticed on top of the tower.
+The Cornell Daily Sun speculated the hat was put there by drone, though no one claimed responsibility and this was never proven.
+On October 20, 2023, 26 years after the first pumpkin, a second pumpkin was noticed on top of the tower.
 The pumpkin had been placed there during significant renovations which had included the erection of scaffolding.
 The identity of the person who put it there was verified, though not released, by The Cornell Daily Sun.
 The prankster came forward after feeling "attacked" by other students falsely claiming responsibility.

 Other locations

 Every Halloween since 1969, a pumpkin has been impaled onto the spire of North Miami Public Library by a group named Coxie's Army.
 This has become a celebrated tradition, and is often accompanied by the hanging of a poem at the library's entrance.

 At the University of Montana, a pumpkin has been placed on the spire of the Main Hall every October since 1995.
-These pranks resulted in arrests with charges of trespassing in 2004 and 2016.
+These pranks resulted in arrests on charges of trespassing in 2004 and 2016.